-With so little space in an RV, you end up leaving behind MUCH MORE than what you can take with you.
+With so little space in an RV, you end up leaving behind much more than what you can take with you.
 But every single thing you own, you wanted at one time.
-And at one time, you spent money on said thing, making it hard to admit over and over all the things you don’t really need or never actually used.
+And at one time, you spent money on said thing, making it hard to admit, over and over, all the things you don’t really need or never actually used.
 When it comes to deciding what stays and what goes, if you let your emotions decide, you’ll run out of room quickly and end up taking a bunch of stuff you don’t need.
 Instead, ask yourself the last time you used or wore said thing.
 The answer to that question will make it much easier to decide what’s worth taking and what will just take up space.

 BE METHODICAL ABOUT HOW YOU PACK YOUR STORAGE UNIT

 Not only is everything in our storage unit labeled but it’s organized in a way that we can easily get to just about anything.
 Instead of packing the thing floor to ceiling, front to back, we left ourselves an aisle down the middle for accessibility.
-We’ll be spending our summers in Colorado and if we think of something we want, we want to be able to go grab it easily without having to unpack half our storage unit to get to it.
+We spend our summers in Colorado and if we think of something we want, we want to be able to grab it easily without having to unpack half our storage unit to get to it.
 If something is in storage that we want but can’t find and so we end up buying a new one, what the heck is the point of having it in storage?
 And labeling seemed equally important as we’ll never remember what and where everything is.